git-user-cpp/jsdb/README.md

-# JSDB - Just Simple DataBase
+# JSDB - Just a Simple DataBase

 Simple Database implemented in Rust.